How to Improve Your Teen’s Executive Functioning

 Executive functioning problems are common for kids diagnosed with ADHD, but also with other learning disabilities.
 Unfortunately, there is no magic pill to cure executive functioning problems.

-How to Strengthen Executive Functioning in Teens
+How to Improve Your Teen’s Executive Functioning Skills

 Teach Teens to Use Planners

 Teens with executive functioning difficulties struggle to remember assignments and plan for the future.
 In fact, they won’t remember that they won’t remember.
 Not only do they need a good planner, but they also need to be taught how to use a planner.
 And they need lots of reminders along the way.

 While I love a paper planner (especially this one!), most electronic planners can send reminders and notifications to the student’s phone.
 Since teens have their phones on them all the time, this could really help.

 For more on teen planner use, check out my post here!